matplotlib/matplotlib/doc/devel/style_guide.rst

 Voice
 ^^^^^
 Write in active sentences.
-Passive voice is best for situations or condtions related to warning prompts.
+Passive voice is best for situations or conditions related to warning prompts.

 +------------------------------------+------------------------------------+